segmentio/segment-docs/src/protocols/apis-and-extensions/index.md

 If you're using Protocols, you might want to get notifications when event volume anomalies or Protocols violation counts occur.
 Read Segment's [anomaly detection documentation](/docs/protocols/apis-and-extensions/anomaly_detection/) to learn about common anomalies, as well as monitoring and alerting solutions you can implement using standard tools.

-## Config API
+## Public API

-Protocols customers can access [Segment's Config API](/docs/config-api/), which enables programmatic creation, configuration, and fetching of core Segment platform resources like Sources, Destinations, and Tracking Plans.
+Protocols customers can access [Segment's Public API](/docs/api/), which enables programmatic creation, configuration, and fetching of core Segment platform resources like Sources, Destinations, and Tracking Plans.

-The Config API represents Segment's commitment to developers, helping you extend your workflow around customer data collection and activation.
+The Public API represents Segment's commitment to developers, helping you extend your workflow around customer data collection and activation.

 ### Supported Operations